Walker088/Walker088/README.md

 ### Hi there, I am Walker088 (Chun-Wei Chen) :wave:
 I'm currently working on the Paraguay HIS project which is hosted by Taiwan mission, ICDF. :paraguay: :taiwan:
-We develop a web-based system by Java, covering more than 30% of the public hospitals in Paraguay.
+We develop a web-based system by Java, covering more than 150 public hospitals, and serving more than 560 thousand patients monthly in Paraguay.

 I'm also interested in the distributed system and algorithm design, I was doing the blockchain consensus algorithm design and implementation in the NCCU Network System Design Lab, publishing  [MSig-BFT](https://ieeexplore.ieee.org/document/8644609/authors#authors) on The 2nd International Workshop on Blockchain Technologies and Systems.